 Kimberly Walsh McDermott

-Senior Research Analyst, Truven Health Analytics, an IBM Company, Santa Barbara, CA
+Research Leader, Truven Health Analytics, an IBM Company, Santa Barbara, CA

 Kim received her PhD from UCSB (2016) and her MA from UMass Amherst (2012).
 Broadly, Kim's research interests surround children, adolescents, and the media.
 During her graduate school career, she studied representations of school bullying in entertainment and news media; implemented and evaluated K-12 media literacy interventions; and conducted experiments related to the effects of stereotypical media depictions.
 Her dissertation focused on television depictions of illicit drug use.
 Specifically, the study assessed the role of audience interpretations in predicting attitudes, beliefs, and behavioral intentions related to cocaine.
 Now, as a health services researcher, Kim applies her background and experience to large-scale research studies for the Federal Government and State agencies.